Student Activities Finance Committee

 Finance Committee must submit any supplemental information to the

-Finance Committee Advisor at least 48 hours prior to budget
+Finance Committee Advisor at least 48 hours before the budget

 presentation/hearing to allow for evaluation.